The canonical trace and the noncommutative residue on the noncommutative torus: Classification of traces on (noncommutative) toroidal symbols and operators

 is an $\mathcal{L}^1$--continuous trace on $\Cl_{\th}^{\notin\Z_n}(\T^n)$, called the \emph{canonical trace}.
 This trace coincides with the operator trace on operators whose order has real part $<-n$. \end{prop}

-\begin{proof} The second statement follows from the first one using the bijectivity of the map $\Op_\theta$ (see Remark \ref{rk:reduction to symbols}).
+\begin{proof} The second statement follows from the first one using the bijectivity of the map ${\Op}_\theta$ (see Remark \ref{rk:reduction to symbols}).
 Let us prove the first statement.
-Thanks to Lemma \ref{lem:permut} $(i)$ we can permute $\ol \t$ and $e$ in ${\textstyle\cutoffsum_\th }$.
-Thus, for a $\ol \t$--compatible extension map $e$ we have
+Thanks to Lemma \ref{lem:permute extensions and traces}, for a $\ol \t$--compatible extension map $e$ we have